Eisenmenger Syndrome

 • Patent ductus arteriosus

-Eisenmenger syndrome can develop after 1-2 years with large shunts or in adulthood with small shunts.
-It can develop more quickly during pregnancy, so women with a history of having a “hole in the heart” need an echo and close monitoring by a cardiologist during pregnancy.
+Eisenmenger syndrome can develop within a few years with large lesions or in adulthood with small shunts.
+It can develop more rapidly during pregnancy.

 Pathophysiology

-Over time the extra blood flowing into the right side of the heart and the lungs increases the pressure in the pulmonary vessels.
-This leads to pulmonary hypertension.
-When the pulmonary pressure exceeds the systemic pressure, blood begins to flow from the right side of the heart to the left across the septal defect.
-This is a right to left shunt.
-Essentially it becomes easier for the right side of the heart to pump blood across the defect into the left side of the heart compared with pumping blood into the lungs.
-This causes deoxygenated blood to bypass the lungs and enter the body.
-This causes cyanosis.
+Over time, the extra blood flowing into the right side of the heart and the lungs increases the pressure in the pulmonary vessels, causing pulmonary hypertension.
+When the pulmonary pressure exceeds the systemic pressure, blood begins to flow from the right to the left side of the heart across the defect, described as a right-to-left shunt.
+Deoxygenated blood bypasses the lungs and enters the body, causing cyanosis.

-Cyanosis refers to the blue discolouration of skin relating to a low level of oxygen saturation in the blood.
-The bone marrow will respond to low oxygen saturations by producing more red blood cells and haemoglobin to increase the oxygen carrying capacity of the blood.
-This leads to polycythaemia, which is a high concentration of haemoglobin in the blood.
-Polycythaemia gives patients a plethoric complexion.
-A high concentration of red blood cells and haemoglobin make the blood more viscous, making patients more prone to developing blood clots.
+Cyanosis refers to the blue discolouration of skin caused by a lack of oxygen.
+The bone marrow responds to low oxygen saturation by producing more red blood cells and haemoglobin to increase the oxygen-carrying capacity of the blood.
+This results in polycythaemia, which is a high concentration of haemoglobin in the blood.
+Polycythaemia gives patients a plethoric complexion (reddish skin) and increases the plasma viscosity and risk of thrombus formation.

 Examination Findings

-• Loud P2: loud second heart sound due to forceful shutting of the pulmonary valve
+• Loud P2 (forceful shutting of the pulmonary valve)

 • Raised JVP